saber-notes/saber/privacy_policy.md

 To maintain privacy, all notes are encrypted before being sent to the cloud.
 A randomly generated key is used to encrypt the notes.
-This key is stored on the user's device in secure storage, and an encrypted form of the key is uploaded to the cloud.
+This key and password are stored on the user's device in secure storage, and an encrypted form of the key is uploaded to the cloud.

 ## The official server ([link](https://nc.saber.adil.hanney.org))